 During the semester, you will be expected to do homework that has been assigned to promote class discussion.
 There will be frequent in-class discussions of concepts and language that you will see again on the exams.
-It is impossible to replicate these experiences outside of the classroom environment; therefore, class attendance (either in person or on Zoom) and participation are extremely important and will be counted toward your daily grade.
-Attendance is required and will be taken each class period.
+It is impossible to replicate these experiences outside of the classroom environment; therefore, class attendance (either in person for section 501 or on Zoom for section 502) and participation are extremely important.

 In addition, you are encouraged to schedule some time to work with other classmates outside of class.
 The majority of the content of this course focuses on the vocabulary and language of mathematical reasoning.
 The best way to learn vocabulary and language is to use it!
 In previous semesters, students in this course have found it very helpful to form small study groups, or at least to have a study partner, with which to discuss the ideas and homework problems.
 Office hours (or times you schedule by appointment) are also available for extra discussion and questions.
+They are also a great place to establish a study group.